-To better explain the enumeration and probability calculation part of our paper “Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration,” which is currently under preparation (preprint available here), I’ve created a little supplementary web page and added it to COEL project as:
+To better explain the enumeration and probability calculation part of our paper “Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration,” which is currently under preparation (preprint available here), I’ve created a little supplementary web page and added it to COEL project as a new Symmetry section:

-It’s freely accessible so go ahead and use it as you please!
+It’s freely accessible so go ahead and give it a try!

 I’m happy to announce that Apr 28th COEL framework became open-source as defined by the standard Apache Licence 2.0.

 Check out the code at https://github.com/peterbanda/coel.
 If you want to contribute to the project contact me at